rahultiwari56/Encryption/AES/README.md

-## A Simple Go Encryptor/Decryptor For AES-ECB Mode
+# A Simple Go Encryptor/Decryptor For AES-ECB Mode

+## Sopports - json/dict
+	    - string

 The secret key to use in the symmetric cipher.
 It must be 16 (AES-128), 24 (AES-192), or 32 (AES-256) bytes long.